-The vehicle involved was a 2000 Toyota Corolla.
-There was crash involved with this problem.
 When driving 20 mph and upon depressing brake pedal to make a normal stop vehicle continued to accelerate which caused a rear end collision.
 Vehicle caught on fire due to battery leaking.
 Also, passenger's side seat belt did not lock which forced the passenger into the windshield.
 Vehicle was a total loss.
 Please provide any further details.

 See all problems of the 2000 Toyota Corolla.

 |Problem Category||Number of Problems|

 |Electrical System problems||